lavanyayangala/Hashnode_Backup/ckuljlw550f0pebs1c0sohid9.md

-## Introduction to Programming and its languages.
+## Introduction to Programming - Types of Languages, Memory Management

 %%[youtube]